redstone2019/Customizable-Random-Number-Generator/README.md

 | To use different variables open a cmd.exe window |
 |--------------------------------------------------|

-Go to the directory of the file `cd C:\WhereTheFileIs`
+Go to the directory of the file `cd C:\"Where you downloaded the program to`

 Run `rng-win.exe`
 ### Using Flags